 Jr Counselors will be trained for full understanding of their job requirements, camp’s policies and conduct expectations with :

-C. Cub Creek Staff Training is held from May 21 to June 3.
+B. Cub Creek Staff Training is held from May 19 to June 1.
 This is not required training time for Junior Counselors.
 However, if available, we would prefer they attend to even more deeply understand the expectations of a camp counselor and meet the other members of the summer staff team.
 Staff Training is the time when we talk about policies and the in-and-outs of being a camp counselor.
 Attending these days can dramatically help your preparation.
 Again, if available we highly recommend it!

-D. JC's will arrive on the Saturday directly before the start of their work weeks.
-They will have their own Orientation to get prepared for the weeks at camp.
+C. JC's will arrive on the Saturday directly before the start of their work weeks.
+They will have their own Orientation to get prepared for their weeks at camp.

 Length of Employment